Sleep Resources

 The right pillow is vital for side sleepers.
 That’s because your pillow needs just the right amount of loft to prop your head up to keep your spine aligned.
 Too much or too little pillow height can knock your backbone out of line and contribute to neck pain.

-For optimal spine alignment, side a pillow between your legs to help align your spine at the hips as well.
+For optimal spine alignment, slide a pillow between your legs to help align your spine at the hips as well.

 When sleeping on your side, be sure to stretch your legs out rather than curling them to your chest in fetal position.
 And don’t tuck your chin to your neck.
 This prevents your body weight from being distributed and ultimately throws off your spine alignment.